cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 _Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields are ignored.
+Unsupported fields are ignored, or can cause errors.
-* Do not provide modifier fields because they cause the transaction to fail.

 ### Authorization Types